-However, there are still a number of instances where FreshBooks might be the better choice.
-If you’re a freelancer or solopreneur, or you need to track hours worked by you, your employees, or contractors, FreshBooks may do a better job of meeting your needs at a slightly more affordable price.
+However, there are still many instances where FreshBooks might be the better choice.
+If you’re a freelancer or small business and you want a simpler more elegant accounting software solution, or you need to track hours worked by you, your employees, or contractors, FreshBooks may do a better job of meeting your needs at a more affordable price.

 As a small business owner, it’s important to find tools that can save you time and make your job easier.
 That’s why choosing an accounting software for your company is such an important decision — one which deserves some thoughtful comparison before you click the purchase button.

 FreshBooks was designed for freelancers and small businesses to provide an intuitive, easy-to-use solution, focused on helping businesses bill clients, track time and get paid.